bestvoiper/mod_audio_stream-1.0/README.md

       "Header2": "Value2",
       "Header3": "Value3"
   }
-- ~~Websocket automatic reconnection is on by default.
-To disable it set this channel variable to true or 1.~~
+- Websocket automatic reconnection is on by default.
+To disable it set this channel variable to true or 1.
-  - libwsc does not support automatic reconnection.
-- TLS (for WSS) options can be fine tuned with the `STREAM_TLS_*` channel variables:
-  - `STREAM_TLS_CA_FILE` the ca certificate (or certificate bundle) file.
-By default is `SYSTEM` which means use the system defaults.
-Can be `NONE` which result in no peer verification.
-  - `STREAM_TLS_CERT_FILE` optional client tls certificate file sent to the server.
-  - `STREAM_TLS_KEY_FILE` optional client tls key file for the given certificate.
-  - `STREAM_TLS_DISABLE_HOSTNAME_VALIDATION` if `true`, disables the check of the hostname against the peer server certificate.
-Defaults to `false`, which enforces hostname match with the peer certificate.

 ## API